Kometa-Team/Kometa/docs/files/builders/mojo.md

     ??? blank "`range_data` - Determines the actual time range of the Box Office"

         Determines the actual time range of the Box Office.
 The input for this value changes depending on the value of `range`.

+        ??? warning

-This attribute is required for all ranges expect the `yearly` range.
+            This attribute is required for all ranges except the `yearly` range.

         **Daily Allowed Values:** Date in the format `MM-DD-YYYY`, `current`, or relative current (`current-#`; where `#` is the number of days before the current)